zed/imunify360-doc/docs/webshield/README.md

 ## CDN Support

-Starting from version 3.8 Imunify360 correctly graylists and blocks IPs behind Cloudflare and other CDNs (see [here](/webshield/#supported-cdn-providers) for the full list).
+Imunify360 correctly graylists and blocks IPs behind Cloudflare and other CDNs (see [here](/webshield/#supported-cdn-providers) for the full list).

 Imunify360 passes all requests from CDN through <span class="notranslate">WebShield</span>, and uses <span class="notranslate">CF-Connecting-IP</span> and <span class="notranslate">X-Forwarded-For</span> headers to identify real IPs.

-The feature is disabled by default in Imunify360 version 3.8 but will be enabled in the future versions.

 To enable it now, add the following section to the Imunify360 config file (<span class="notranslate">_/etc/sysconfig/imunify360/imunify360.config_</span>):